stevemutuura/bd-exceptions-virtual-assistant/README.md

 An Exception that does occur will usually generate a stack trace to help the programmer identify where the exception took place and find out the order of calls to get to that exception.
-It is not good practice to allow these exceptions to prevent programs from continuing, so we often find ways to acknowledge the exception in code and trigger and alternate action when one occurs.
+It is not a good practice to allow these exceptions to prevent programs from continuing, so we often find ways to acknowledge the exception in code and trigger and alternate action when one occurs.